 Is ACHMA VISB definitely Verizon?

-Can this be a Verizon Auto Pay transaction?
+Can ACHMA VISB be Verizon Auto Pay?

 Yes.
 Verizon Auto Pay can automatically debit the selected payment method each month for the account balance.

-Can it be a Verizon Fios payment?
+Can ACHMA VISB be a Verizon Fios payment?

 What is the long number after ACHMA VISB?